-- We do not tolerate bullying - Bullying should never be ignored - All reported instances should be recorded on CPOMS as suspected bullying - Parents of all involved should be informed - Every reported incident must be addressed, in line with the Anti Bullying Policy and a restorative approach used - Students will be taught and supported to make safe decisions in their online activities whether at school or at home.
-When this goes wrong, they will be supported to learn from the experience. - We will seek the support of external agencies such as the Police when deemed necessary to reinforce the dangers and risks
+- We do not tolerate bullying. - All forms/reports of bullying should never be ignored. - All reported instances should be recorded on CPOMS as suspected bullying. - Parents of all involved should be informed. - Every reported incident must be addressed, in line with the Anti Bullying Policy and a restorative approach used. - Students will be taught and supported to make safe decisions in their online activities whether at school or at home.
+When this goes wrong, they will be supported to learn from the experience. - We will seek the support of external agencies such as the Police when deemed necessary to reinforce the dangers and risks.

-Parents/carers will have opportunities to learn about on line safety and how to reduce the risks to their child.
+Parents/ carers will be supported to learn about online safety and how to reduce the risks to their child.

-Gosden House is committed to the inclusion of all pupils.
+Gosden House is committed to the inclusion of all pupils and staff.
 We will not tolerate discrimination or abuse based on the protected characteristics of sex, race, disability, religion/belief, sexual orientation, gender reassignment or pregnancy/maternity.